dreeves/etherpad/README.md

-This is a fork of Etherpad (as of 1.6.0) with various customizations that we Beeminder people like.
+This is a fork of Etherpad (as of 1.6.0 or 1.6.1) with various customizations that we Beeminder people like.

 * simpler URLs
 * fewer formatting options
 * monospace font
-* better color picker
 * custom buttons

+## Plugins we use

+1. adminpads so that paddomain.com/admin gives an admin interface
+2. author_hover to see who typed what (names shown as hovertext)
+3. brightcolorpicker to show a 5x5 grid of sane color choices
+4. hide_referrer to not leak pad urls when you click links in pads
+5. pad_activity_notification_in_title to handily indicate changes
+6. post_data to import pads programmatically (not using anymore)
+7. prompt_for_name to encourage authors to identify themselves
+8. sync_status to show when all changes are saved

 ## Our label ontology for issue tracking